feathersui/feathersui-starling/documentation/help/markdown/horizontal-layout.md

 ## Virtual Horizontal Layout

-In a `List` or `GroupedList`, the layout may be *virtualized*, meaning that some items in the layout will not actually exist if they are not visible.
+In a [`List`](list.html) or [`GroupedList`](grouped-list.html), the layout may be *virtualized*, meaning that some items in the layout will not actually exist if they are not visible.
 This helps to improve performance of a scrolling list because only a limited number of item renderers will be created at any given moment.
 If the list's data provider is very large, a virtual layout is essential, even on desktop computers that have incredible processing power compared to mobile devices.

 A virtualized layout will need as estimate about how big a "virtual" item renderer should be.
-You should set the `typicalItem` property of the list to have it determine the *typical* width and height of an item renderer to use as this estimated value.
+You should set the [`typicalItem`](../api-reference/feathers/controls/List.html#typicalItem) property of the list to have it determine the *typical* width and height of an item renderer to use as this estimated value.
 If you don't pass in a typical item, the first item in the data provider is used for this estimate.

-You should not manually set the `typicalItemWidth` and `typicalItemHeight` properties on a `HorizontalLayout`.
-If you do, the list will simply replace your values with its own values calculated from its `typicalItem`!

-By default `useVirtualLayout` is `true`.
+By default [`useVirtualLayout`](../api-reference/feathers/layout/HorizontalLayout.html#useVirtualLayout) is `true` for containers that support it.
 You may disable virtual layouts by setting it to `false`.
 When a layout is not virtualized, every single item renderer must be created by the component.
 If a list has thousands of items, this means that thousands of item renderers need to be created.
 This can lead to significant performance issues, especially on mobile.
 In general, you should rarely disable `useVirtualLayout`.

 ``` code
 layout.useVirtualLayout = false;
 ```

-The `LayoutGroup` and `ScrollContainer` components never use virtual layouts.
+The [`LayoutGroup`](layout-group.html) and [`ScrollContainer`](scroll-container.html) components never use virtual layouts.

 ### Variable Item Dimensions in a Virtual Horizontal Layout

 By default, a virtualized horizontal layout will assume that all items will have the same width.
 This restriction helps improve performance, and most lists won't need items with variable widths.
-However, you can set the `hasVariableItemDimensions` property to `true`, if you need your list's item renderers to have different width values.
+However, you can set the [`hasVariableItemDimensions`](../api-reference/feathers/layout/HorizontalLayout.html#hasVariableItemDimensions) property to `true`, if you need your list's item renderers to have different width values.
 When you do this, the typical item width is used as an estimated width for virtual item renderers, and the real width value for each item renderer is stored as it comes into view, improving the accuracy of the layout over time.

 ``` code
 layout.hasVariableItemDimensions = false;